Trail Running: a beginner’s guide to trails, trail safety and trail running shoes & gear

 Most of the running specialty brands such as Mizuno, Brooks, Adidas and Nike offer a trail specific shoe.
 Sticking with a brand you already love will help make the transition to a trail shoe easier.
 My go-to trail shoe is the Mizuno Wave Kazan: it’s lightweight, and has great traction for all of my adventures.

-You can find trail running shoes in Atlanta’s local running specialty stores.
-And shop for shoes and gear at your favorite local outdoor retailers like Diamond Brand Outdoors.
+You can find trail running shoes in Asheville’s local running specialty stores.

 To map your runs, and keep track of your performance, use a GPS watch or running app on your mobile phone.
 I use a GARMIN running watch to track how far I’ve gone, and how much elevation change I’ve covered.
 But free apps like MAPMYRUN and STRAVA can help you track your adventures as well.
 GPS watches and apps can also point you back to the trailhead in case you get lost, so it’s a good idea to keep one of these on you, charged and ready, during every adventure.